Ricimon/UnityArduinoInterface/README.md

 # UnityArduinoInterface
-A robust way to read Arduino (or any serial bus) output into Unity
+A robust way to read Arduino output into Unity

 Tested to work on 2018.3.6+, but will probably work on Unity 5+